-The Magnuson‐Stevens Fishery Conservation and Management Reauthorization Act of 2006, which amended the High Seas Driftnet Fishing Moratorium Protection Act (Moratorium Protection Act), directs the United States to strengthen international fisheries management organizations and to address illegal, unreported, and unregulated (IUU) fishing and bycatch of protected living marine resources.
+The Magnuson‐Stevens Act amended the High Seas Driftnet Fishing Moratorium Protection Act (Moratorium Protection Act).
+It directs the United States to strengthen international fisheries management organizations and to address IUU fishing and bycatch of protected living marine resources.
 The Moratorium Protection Act was further amended in 2011 by the Shark Conservation Act to improve the conservation of sharks domestically and internationally.

-Once a nation is identified, we enter a two-year consultation process to encourage that nation to take necessary measures to address the issue for which it was identified.
-Following these consultations, NOAA Fisheries determines whether to negatively or positively certify the identified nation in the next Report to Congress.
+Once a nation is identified, we enter a 2-year consultation process to encourage that nation to take necessary measures to address the issue for which it was identified.
+Following these consultations, NOAA Fisheries determines whether to negatively or positively certify the identified nation in the next report to Congress.
 A positive certification is issued if the nation has provided evidence of actions that address the activities for which it was identified.
-A negative certification may result in denial of U.S. port access for fishing vessels of that nation, and potential import restrictions on fish or fish products.
+A negative certification may result in denial of U.S. port access for fishing vessels of that nation and potential import restrictions on fish or fish products.

 Findings and Analyses of Foreign IUU Fishing Activities

-In April 2018, an Addendum (PDF) to this report was issued:
+In April 2018, an Addendum to the 2017 Biennial Report to Congress (PDF, 3 pages) to was issued:

 - Based on Mexico’s prosecution of individuals and fishing cooperatives associated with unauthorized fishing in the U.S. EEZ and adoption of additional actions to address these incursions, NOAA Fisheries has issued a positive certification decision to Mexico.

-Shark/IUU Fishing Final Rule (2013) - Implements the international provisions of the Shark Conservation Act.
-This rule specifies procedures for identifying and certifying nations whose vessels target sharks on the high seas.
+The Shark/IUU Fishing Final Rule (2013) implements the international provisions of the Shark Conservation Act.
+This regulation specifies procedures for identifying and certifying nations whose vessels target sharks on the high seas.
 It also amends the definition of IUU fishing to help ensure a comprehensive approach to addressing unsustainable fisheries activities of greatest concern to the United States.

-IUU Fishing/Bycatch Final Rule (2011) - Establishes procedures for the identification and certification of nations whose vessels are engaged in IUU fishing or bycatch of Protected Living Marine Resources.
+The IUU Fishing/Bycatch Final Rule (2011) establishes procedures for the identification and certification of nations whose vessels are engaged in IUU fishing or bycatch of Protected Living Marine Resources.

 For more information on the international provisions of the MSRA and implementation of the Moratorium Protection Act, please contact Oriana Villar (email@example.com), Office of International Affairs and Seafood Inspection.